grahamdfriedman12/graham-friedman-applied-data-analysis/README.md

   Macroeconomic case study examining fiscal policy failure, capital flows, exchange-rate dynamics, and political economy constraints driving hyperinflation and long-run output loss.
   → **View project:** [`lebanon-currency-collapse`](./lebanon-currency-collapse)

+## Ongoing & Upcoming Projects

+This repository is an active portfolio of applied economics and data analysis work.
+Future additions will expand on the themes below:

+- Sports analytics and local economic impacts
+- Applied econometrics and pricing models
+- Labor and compensation analysis
+- Macroeconomic instability and policy case studies

+Projects are added as they reach a completed, documented state.

 ## Project Focus Areas
 These areas reflect the primary analytical domains explored across current and upcoming projects in this repository.
 - Pricing and demand analysis